 - Try to find out what your friend needs from you, if anything.
 Don’t assume what they want or need.
 Just let them know that you are there for them.

-- An important part of helping is to identify ways in which your friend can re-establish their sense of physical and emotional safety and by telling you they are already starting that process.
+- An important part of being supportive is to help identify ways in which your friend can work on re-establishing their sense of physical and emotional safety.
 Ask them what would make them feel safe and how you can help them accomplish this.

 - SWS and the local and national specialist agencies will all be able to help to establish safety by providing resources, support and safety planning.